RitaSache/ArticleManager/README.md

 ```

 * upon request for authorization for manipulating articles, authors, tags, and comments,
-use username is 'rita' and the password is "secret"
+use username 'rita' and the password "secret"